minio/sio/README.md

 data has the same issues like encrypting data without authentication.

 Splitting the data into small chunks fixes the problem of deferred authentication checks but introduces a new one.
-The chunks can be reordered - like exchanging chunk 1 and 2 - because every chunk is encrypted separately.
+The chunks can be reordered - e.g. exchanging chunk 1 and 2 - because every chunk is encrypted separately.
 Therefore the order of the chunks must be encoded somehow into the chunks itself to be able to detect rearranging any number of chunks.